spotinst/help/src/docs/ocean/tools-and-integrations/prometheus/scrape.md

 Each category represents a group of metrics.
 If the categories are not set - all will be included by default.
 The possible categories are:

 * scaling
 * cost_analysis
+* right sizing

 ### Metrics

-For each category you [can configure allowed metrics and deny specific metrics](ocean/tools-and-integrations/prometheus/?id=ocean-metrics).
+For each category, you [can configure allowed metrics and deny specific metrics](ocean/tools-and-integrations/Prometheus/?id=ocean-metrics).
 Allow metrics are the metrics that would be scraped, while the denied metrics would not be scraped.

 **If the same metric is in the allow list and deny list – it will be denied.**